+Table1: Kannada Swaras (vowels)

 (from https://en.wikipedia.org/wiki/Kannada_alphabet)

 When a vowel follows a consonant, it is written with a diacritic rather than as a separate letter.
 Sometimes these are referred to as vowel signs or matras.
 Vowel signs or matras are attached only to consonants.